Radmanded/radmanded/README.md

 <br />

+##  Current Projects 👨🏾‍💻

-- ### I’m currently working on a one stop repository for your DevNet needs
+- Establish one stop repository for all DevNet needs
--  ### We are working on customizing networks using APIs
+- Customizing networks using APIs
-- ### 💬 Ask me about DevNet, Cisco, APIs, Programmability, Automation, Design Thinking, and Digital Transformation
+- Building use-cases for Cisco product line

 ## Connect With Me👋🏼